Accelerating iterative solvers via a two-dimensional minimum residual technique

 \section{TSTMR for discrete ill-posed problems}

 In this section, we apply the proposed method to find approximations to the (least-squares) solutions of linear systems of equations

 where $A\in \mathbb{R}^{m\times n}$, with no restrictions on $m$ and $n$.
-Such systems may arise from the discretization of ill-posed problems, in which case the matrix $A$ will be severely ill-conditioned.
+Such systems may arise from the discretization of ill-posed problems.
 Examples include the discretization of inverse problems, such as image restoration problems, and Fredholm integral equations of the first kind, see \cite{Cui,Hansen,Lv} and the reference therein for more details.
 In these applications, the right-hand side is typically contaminated by an error (or noise) vector $e\in \mathbb{R}^{n}$, i.e., $g=\tilde{g}+e$ where the vector $\tilde{g}$ represents the unknown, noise-free right-hand side, and the goal is to find acceptable approximations to the (inaccessible) solution of the linear system of equations (or least-squares problem)

 To deal with the ill-posed nature of the problem, a common strategy is to use Tikhonov regularization, which consists of replacing the original problem by the following minimization problem: